RecoilJS is meant to rock your React world

 that is pulling unfinished items from unfinishedItemsState

-selector and returns their length.
+returns their length.
 Easy right?

 Let's use unfinishedItemsCountState